How Affinidi Login Works

 3. OID4VP aligns with the meta-identity system and Privacy by Design principles.

-4. It allows basic cryptography-based authentication like FIDO2 does and enables user-defined claims and verified data.
+4. It allows basic cryptography-based authentication like FIDO2 and enables user-defined claims and verified data.

-Below is how the request flows from a website to Affinidi Login and Affinidi Vault to authenticate and authorise user:
+Below is how the request flows from a website to Affinidi Login and Affinidi Vault to authenticate and grant access to the user.

 Session Initialisation

-The first step of an authentication flow starts with the website redirecting the consumer to the Affinidi Login Service frontend page with a login challenge.
+The first step of the authentication flow starts with the website redirecting the consumer to the Affinidi Login service frontend page with a login challenge.

-Afterwards, the Affinidi Login Service initialise a login session and receives the necessary information to initiate an OIDC flow.
+Afterwards, the Affinidi Login service initialises a login session and receives the necessary information to initiate an OIDC flow.

 sequenceDiagram